OutSystems/docs-odc/src/eap/architecture/networking.md

 ### Identity Service

-The Identity Service verifies that each request comes from an [authenticated user](identity.md).
+The Identity Service verifies that each request comes from an [authenticated and authorized user](identity.md).

 ### Load Balancer